YJRdeKloe/markerless-3D-posture-pipeline/docs/pipeline_manual.md

 * Quotes are not required for numbers.
 * No trailing commas at the end of lists.

-If something fails, validate your YAML using an online YAML validator (e.g. yamllint) and compare to the examples provided in this manual.
+If something fails, validate your YAML using an online YAML validator and compare to the examples provided in this manual.

----

-### 3. Calibration Errors (MATLAB)

-Poor calibration leads to inaccurate 3D posture estimation.
-Common issues:

-* Checkerboard origin flips between frames
-* Blurry images or partial board visibility
-* Insufficient spread of board poses (e.g., only center of room)

-**Solutions:**

-* Remove problematic image pairs using MATLAB’s GUI.
-* Ensure checkerboard is visible to all cameras simultaneously.
-* Capture poses with wide variation: tilt, rotate, move board through space.

 ---